Sigma-Software/apoc/README.md

 (~~Ask Sergey for clarifications and additional information about hardware stand and how we use KUKSA~~)

 ### Off a vehicle
-The schema below illustrates the complete off-vehicle flow, starting from receiving telemetry in the cloud and ending with applying a trained ML model to predict brake wear, as well as displaying real-time vehicle data and predictions on the dashboard.
+The schema below illustrates the complete off-vehicle dataflow, starting from receiving telemetry in the cloud and ending with applying a trained ML model to predict brake wear, as well as displaying real-time vehicle data and predictions on the dashboard.
 We have adapted [Microsoft Reference Architecture for SDV](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-automotive-connectivity-and-data-solution) to meet the needs of this proof of concept.

 ![Solution schematic diagram](images/off-vehicle-architecture.png)

-The vehicle publishes telemetry and events messages through a Message Queuing Telemetry Transport (MQTT) client with defined topics to the Azure Event Grid’s MQTT broker feature
+Vehicle publish telemetry with defined topics using MQTT (Message Queuing Telemetry Transport) protocol to the Azure Event Grid.

 The Event Grid can route messages to different subscribers based on the topic and message attributes.
-Low priority messages that don't require immediate processing (for example, analytics messages) are routed directly to storage using an Event Hubs instance for buffering.
+In our case there is only one subscriber - Azure Event Hub, that is used for messages buffering.

+Next, telemetry is read from the Event Hub and goes through 3 stages of data processing and data quality improving in Databricks.

+At the **Bronze** stage, data is read from the Event Hub and saved as-is to Bronze storage without any transformations.
+Having the raw source data is helpful for debugging or recovering data in case any issues are identified in the later stages of data processing.

+At the **Silver** stage, streaming data is read from Bronze storage, parsed according to the expected data schema, filtered, enriched with calculated fields and saved to Silver storage.

+On the final **Gold** stage, streaming data is read from Silver storage, aggregated, joined and prepared for use in training a machine learning model.
+It is then stored in Gold storage.

+Once a sufficient volume of data has been collected in Gold storage, we can start training a machine learning model using Databricks AutoML.
+As new data accumulates, the model can be retrained to improve prediction accuracy.

+At the same time, in parallel with data accumulation, the already trained model is used to predict brake wear based on incoming telemetry.

+Finally, real-time telemetry and predicted brake wear are displayed on a dashboard.

 ### Dashboard